mdoninger/mdoninger.github.com/about/index.md

 ## Who?

-My name is Manuel Doninger, and i'm currently working as a software developer and consultant.
-My main fields are web applications and desktop applications written in Java.
+My name is Manuel Doninger, and i'm currently working as a software architect.

 ## Why?
 During my daily work, i often face some problems, where i hardly can find a solution (esp. in conjunction with WebSphere).